ddnexus/irt/README.markdown

 You can also change the configuration options in the ~/.irtrc file.
 The following are the defaults which should work quite well without any change:

+    # uncomment if you want to use the awesome_print gem
+    # require 'ap'

     # set this to true if your prompt get messed up when you use the history
     # IRT.fix_readline_prompt = false